-7812 is a famous IC which is being widely used in 12V voltage regulator circuits.
+7812 is a famous IC that is being widely used in 12V voltage regulator circuits.
 Truly speaking it is a complete standalone voltage regulator.
-We only need to use two capacitors, one on the input and second one on the output of 7812 in order to achieve clean voltage output and even these capacitors are optional to use.
-To achieve 12V 1A current, 7812 should be mounted on a good heatsink plate.
-Thanks to the transistor like shape of 7812 which makes it easy to mount on a heatsink plate.
-7812 has built in over heat and short circuit protection which makes it a good choice for making power supplies.
+We only need to use two capacitors, one on the input and the second one on the output of 7812.
+These capacitors will help us to achieve clean voltage output.
+You can even skip these capacitors in case of nonsensitive load.

-In electronics markets, 7812 is sold under various names such as 7812a, 7812act, 7812t and lm7812.
-All of them are almost identical with a little to no differences at all.
+In electronics markets, 7812 is sold under various names such as 7812a, 7812act, 7812t, and lm7812.
+All of them are almost identical with little to no differences at all.
 7812 input voltage range is 14V to 35V.
 Exceeding the voltage range may damage the IC.
-Given bellow is 7812 pin diagram to make the pinout connections clear in case you want to do some experiments.
+Given bellow is a 7812 pin diagram to make the pinout connections clear in case you want to do some experiments.

 If you hold upside down (pins up) and the IC number is facing you then the left pin will be the voltage regulator output, the center pin will be ground and the right pin will be the voltage input pin.
-Under my experience, the maximum safe current you can get from one 7812 IC is 1A.
+From my experience, the maximum safe current you can get from one 7812 IC is 1A.
 If you need more power then there are a few ways to do so.

 Following is the link to a simple but complete power supply circuit diagram developed using 7812.